Nexmo/nexmo-developer/_documentation/account/subaccounts/code-snippets/create-subaccount.md

 ## Try it out

-When you run the code you will create a new subaccount of the parent account.
+When you run the code you create a new subaccount of the parent account.

+> **NOTE:** This code snippet will create a subaccount that has a credit and balance facility shared with the parent account.
+If you want to create a subaccount that does not have a credit and balance shared with the parent then you need to set `use_primary_account_balance` to `false` when you create the subaccount.